top of page

 Invest in good (i.e. modern) autocomplete

-According to Gartner, autocomplete can boost conversions by up to 24%.
+According to Gartner, autocomplete can boost conversions

 Good autocomplete, however, does more than estimate basic user queries.
 E-commerce giants are now combining Natural Language Processing (NLP) algorithms with autocomplete to present query results that approximate user intent.
 These algorithms are commonly used to: